 Steps To Create A Competitive Intelligence Process

-A CI process will get better and more refined the longer you use it, as it is only after you've seen what works and what doesn't work in the process that you can make changes and improve it.
+A competitive process will get better and more refined the longer you use it, as it is only after you’ve seen what works and what doesn’t work in the process that you can make changes and improve it.
 Until then, using the best practices as listed down by successful global organizations would be ideal.
-Here is an outline of the process that'll help you create your own.
+Here is an outline of the process that’ll help you create your own.

 Step one: Identifying the competition

-There can be no competitive intelligence process without identifying who your competitors are.
-The first step to initiate your CI program, thus, should be to identify your top five direct competitors, as well as five of your indirect competitors, your new or emerging competitors, your aspirational competitors, and your perceived competitors.
-If your competitive landscape isn't that large, start with the top three of each.
-This data should then be used to perform a competitive analysis, which will help you understand the market and competitive landscape clearly.
-You may segment your competitive landscape even further if you want, and compare competitors by industry focus, product or service type, marketing strategy, customer sentiment, etc.
+If your competitive landscape isn’t that large, start with the top three of each.
+This data should then be used to perform a competitive landscape analysis, which will help you understand the market and competitive landscape clearly.
+You may segment your competitive landscape even further if you want, and compare competitors by industry focus, product or service type, marketing strategy, customer sentiment, etc. This is a critical part of the process of competitor analysis, as it lays the foundation for further intelligence gathering.

 Step two: Gathering information

-Once you've identified your competitors, now it's time to gather the intel.
-This is where the actual research takes place.
-You'll gather information on the competitors’ online presence, their products, websites, teams, announcements, social media engagements, content, etc. While aggregating this information manually isn't difficult, it certainly is a laborious task, and requires time and effort.
-A competitive intelligence tool or software can help speed up this process, and get you regular intel on your competitors much faster than the traditional way.
-The more actionable information you have on your competitors, the easier it'll be to perform a competitive analysis later on, which is why it is important to pay attention during this part of the CI process.
+Doing this manually is possible but resource-intensive.
+Using a competitive intelligence tool or software can automate this step, allowing for real-time and ongoing collection of intelligence.
+The more actionable information you have on your competitors, the easier it’ll be to perform a competitive analysis later on, which is why it is important to pay attention during this part of the CI process.

 Step three: Performing a competitive analysis

-This is an important step, as without proper analysis, your gathered intel isn't likely to add any value to the various stakeholders in the organization.
-Using the intel, your CI manager, or a person in an equivalent role will identify key trends and other actionable insights, and use them to create a competitive analysis (or analyses) based on various metrics.
-These competitive analyses will be communicated to the stakeholders to give them a clearer understanding of where they need to improve to get ahead of the competition.
+This competitive analysis will be communicated to the stakeholders to give them a clearer understanding of where they need to improve to get ahead of the competition.
 In addition to competitive analyses, stakeholders should also be provided with daily alerts, weekly and monthly reports (especially for the leadership), as well as battlecards (for the sales team).
-These can either be created by the CI manager, or if you're using a competitive intelligence system like Contify, can be created directly in the platform itself, and shared with the respective stakeholders.

 Step four: Sharing the intelligence